Zen and the Three Door Problem

 The Three Door Problem.
 Image generated with AI by DALL-E.

 A student came to see a Master, and said “Master, I am confused.
-My class is learning Gambling Theory, and I am already struggling with our very first assignment.”
+My class is learning Probability Theory, and I am already struggling with our very first assignment.”

 “Why don’t you tell me more,” said the Master.